jsebrech/vanilla-benchmarks/README.md

 - `innerhtml`: set custom element content via innerHTML
 - `append`: set content via document.createElement and append
 - `append (buffered)`: same as append, except buffered first in a document fragment
-- `shadow + innerhtml`: set shadow content via innerHTML
+- `shadow`: with shadow DOM, set shadow content via innerHTML
-- `shadow + append`: set shadow content via append
+- `shadow + append`: with shadow DOM, set shadow content via append
 - `lit`: render via Lit framework
 - `template + append`: append a cloned template
+- `textcontent`: set content via this.textContent, skipping the span ("the WC is the span")
+- `direct`: just create the span directly, not a custom element (what is the baseline?)
 - `react pure`: standard react component
 - `react + wc`: react component wraps the `append` web component
+- `norender`: same tests, but only creating elements and not appending to the document (what is the construction cost?)

+# TODO: update everything below this point based on the new code

 **Chrome on M1, best of three**